-2.3 Daily Work Report.
+- 2.3 Daily Work Report.
 Each staff member of the contractor, assigned to the project, shall maintain a bound daily log with name clearly indicated.
 The daily logs of all staff working on the project shall be delivered to the engineer by 10:00 a.m. the following work day.
 At a minimum, the information in the daily log reports, shall include:

 - Date

 - Weather and Road Conditions

 - Problem(s) reported

 - Cause of problem(s) discovered

 - Work performed using traffic control and description of traffic control

 - Motorized equipment utilized and duration

 - Any traffic crashes within or adjacent to work zone or work area

 - Any work-related accidents or injuries.

 - 2.4 Preventative Maintenance Checklist/Inventory.
 The contractor shall submit to the engineer all preventative maintenance checklists, inspection sheets, and testing results per device within 48 hours of performing the work.
+All checklists shall have a write up of all the fiber strands that are jumpered/pigtailed within the cabinet interconnect.

 - 3.0 Schedule.
 The contractor shall develop and maintain a schedule for all maintenance activities.
 The engineer shall provide the contractor with the previous year's preventative maintenance visit/dates per site a minimum of four (4) weeks prior to preconstruction meeting.
-The contractor shall incorporate this information into the schedule to ensure that each ITS device is maintained at the frequency required in this provision and per manufacturer's guidelines.
+The contractor shall incorporate this information into the schedule to ensure that each ITS device is maintained at the frequency required in this provision and per manufacturer's quidelines.
 The first schedule shall be submitted by the pre-construction meeting.